Happy 82nd Birthday to Fifth Army

-U.S. Army soldiers play dodgeball to celebrate U.S. Army North’s 82nd birthday on Fort Sam Houston, Texas, Jan.
+From left, U.S. Army Lt.
+Gen. Allan M. Pepin, Commander U.S. Army North (Fifth Army) and senior commander, Fort Sam Houston and Camp Bullis, Sgt.
+1st Class Monica Olivarez, the oldest soldier in U.S. Army North, Spc.
+Ayden Mccray, the youngest soldier in U.S. Army North, and Command Sgt.
+Maj.
+Jerimiah E. Gan, Command Sergeant Major, United States Army North (Fifth Army) and Senior Enlisted Leader, Fort Sam Houston and Camp Bullis, cut the U.S. Army North birthday cake during a cake cutting ceremony on Fort Sam Houston, Texas, Jan.
 10, 2025.
+The cake cutting ceremony is held in recognition of Fifth Army’s 82nd birthday Jan.
+5, 1943.
 U.S. Army North was established in 1943 during World War II, to command U.S. forces in the Mediterranean Theater.
-It played a pivotal role in the liberation of Italy, participating in significant campaigns.
-U.S. Army North serves as the Army Service Component Command for U.S. Northern Command.
+U.S. Army North serves as the Army Service Component Command for U.S. Northern Command where their missions are homeland defense, defense support of civil authorities, and theater security cooperation.
 (U.S. Army photo by Sgt.
 Andrea Kent)

 |Date Taken: